mohtashim-syed/EcoGauge/ReadMe.md

 ## Accomplishments that we're proud of
 Successfully implemented a fine-tuned AI-powered chatbot integration for natural language querying.
 Developed an intuitive and visually consistent *cross-platform* interface using Flutter within 24 hours.
 Processed and visualized large volumes of fuel economy data into meaningful, user-friendly formats.

+## What we learned
+The importance of data cleaning and preparation when working with unstructured sources like PDFs.
+How to leverage Flutter for building scalable, cross-platform applications efficiently.
+Best practices for integrating AI tools (GPT-based chatbots) with structured backend systems.
+The value of teamwork and effective communication when working under tight deadlines.